ZaynDagham/Ekko_Web_App/README.md

 ---

-# Ekko: AI-Powered Movie Recommender
+# Ekko: AI-Powered Movie/Tv-Show Recommender

 Welcome to **Ekko**!
 This guide will walk you through setting up the AI engine backend and the Next.js frontend to get your personalized movie recommendation system up and running.